ls1intum/Athena/module_text_llm/README.md

-# Module Programming LLM
+# Module Text LLM

-Generating feedback for programming exercises using large language models.
+Generating feedback for text exercises using large language models.

 It implements the approach described in the following master's thesis:
 > **An LLM-Enabled Approach for Automated Feedback Generation on Text and Programming Exercises**